What is Building Control?

 How do I submit an application?

-You can also submit your applications through the Planning Portal website.
-This is a free service which allow you to submit building regulation applications to us, but you don't have the option to pay for your application online.
+You can submit your applications through the Planning Portal website.
+This is a free service which allows you to submit building regulation applications to us, but you don't have the option to pay for your application online.